C.V. (curriculum vitae link/pdf download here)

 I want to understand everything.
 Not every little detail but, rather, 'the big picture.'
 In my experience, religion has been the most immediate answer given to the question of 'What's it all about?'
 But this raises the question of what religions are all about.
 And then there are all the other ways of encountering the mysteries of existence, including philosophies, arts, and sciences.
 I think any helpful resources no matter where they come from should come into play to understand the complex phenomena we know as existence.
 So that makes me an interdisciplinarian.

-More specifically, my work engages rhetorical and psychological strategies within cultural niches.
+More specifically, my work engages rhetorical, psychological, and behavioral strategies within particular cultural niches.
 These niches include interpersonal & academic discourse, society & religion, art & media, and particular personal microcosms.
-I am especially interested in how we human beings compose our world(s) in relation to issues of mortality, creativity, spirituality/secularity, and conceptions of information.
+I am especially interested in how we human beings compose our world(s) in relation to issues of mortality, spirituality/secularity, creativity, and conceptions of information.
 I seek to understand and negotiate what I see as individual and collective struggles for survival, well-being, and inspiration in a complex universe.

 In my professional capacities, I teach as Special Lecturer in the Department of Writing & Rhetoric, the Bachelor of Arts in Liberal Studies program, and the Honors College at Oakland University (Rochester, Michigan, USA).
 I earned a BA in Literature and an integrated second major in Biblical & Theological studies from Wheaton College in Illinois; an MA in Religious Studies from the University of Denver; and a PhD in Religion & Culture (with a 'cognate area' in Media Studies) from the Catholic University of America, Washington DC (2008).
 I am a past summer fellow of the Meadow Brook Writing Project (2010).
-In 2011, I completed an MA in Clinical Psychology at the Michigan School of Professional Psychology (formerly the Center for Humanistic Studies, Detroit).
-I serve on the editorial board of the Journal of Media Law and Ethics (2007-pres.) and am the past founding chair/co-chair of the Interdisciplinary Studies section of the Michigan Academy of Science, Arts and Letters (2010-2016).
+In 2011, I completed an MA in Clinical Psychology at the Michigan School of Psychology (formerly MiSPP; formerly the Center for Humanistic Studies, Detroit).
+I serve on the editorial board of the Journal of Media Law and Ethics (2007-pres.) and am the past founding chair of the Interdisciplinary Studies section of the Michigan Academy of Science, Arts and Letters (2010-2016).
 In 2013, the poet Glen Armstrong and I initiated a publication called Cruel Garters, which publishes well-established and newer voices in contemporary poetry.
-In 2015, I organized a new section for the Interdisciplinary Study of Religions of the Association for Interdisciplinary Studies, which held its first meeting in Ottawa in 2016, and I currently serve as co-chair of the section (2015-pres.).
-In an independent practice, I provide project consulting and life coaching to a limited number of individuals (2014-pres.).
+In 2015, I organized a new section for the Interdisciplinary Study of Religions of the Association for Interdisciplinary Studies, which held its first meeting in Ottawa in 2016, and I currently serve as co-chair of the section (2015-pres.), with its upcoming meeting in Amsterdam (October 2019).
+In an independent practice, I provide project consulting, personal, and executive coaching to a limited number of individuals (2014-pres.).

 Since 2005, I have taught courses at Oakland University (Michigan) in writing -- and, since 2011, courses also in creativity and interdisciplinary studies.
 In my writing courses (WRT 1060), I lead rhetorical analyses and facilitate open-inquiry, student-centered research projects.
 I have taught a course on creativity for the Honors College (2011); the capstone course (HS 402) for the Bachelor of Integrative Studies program (Summers 2011; 2012); and the introductory course for the Bachelor of Arts in Liberal Studies Program (LBS 100): Exploration of the Arts & Sciences: Creativity (Winters, 2013-2016).
 A course for the Honors College entitled "Explaining Jesus: A Case in the Interdisciplinary Study of Religions" (HC 204) took place during the Fall 2016 semester.
-A course for the Honors College entitled, "Spirits, Gods, & Aliens" is has recently concluded (Winter 2018).
-I have served in a number of capacities at Oakland University, including as a member of the First Year Writing Committee (Fall 2011 - Winter 2013; Fall 2014 - Winter 2015), as a Faculty Mentor to students for the Bachelor of Integrative Studies program (2011-2016), and as a member of the Writing Excellence Award committee (2013-pres.).
+A course for the Honors College entitled, "Spirits, Gods, & Aliens" ran in Winter 2018 and "Movies & Mortality" in Winter 2019.
+I have served in a number of capacities at Oakland University, including as a member of the First Year Writing Committee (Fall 2011 - Winter 2013; Fall 2014 - Winter 2015), as a Faculty Mentor to students for the Bachelor of Integrative Studies program (2011-2016; 2019-pres.), and as a member of the Writing Excellence Award committee (2013-pres.).